zsotyooo/tiliger/README.md

 It's designed to create monorepos, with inherited configuration.

 The idea behind it that in a monorepo many times you have very similar packages.
 With the help of tiliger you can spawn a new package.
-Also, it's possible to have you own setups, and reuse them later (_COMING LATER_).
+Also, it's possible to have your own setups, and reuse them later (_COMING LATER_).

 Tiliger uses [lerna](https://github.com/lerna/lerna) to manage the packages.